-Steps to Take Now to Get Ready to File Your 2018 Tax Return
+Steps to Get Ready to File Your 2019 Tax Return

 Make sure your filing experience goes smoothly next year by planning ahead now.
 Taking these steps will also help them avoid surprises when you file next year.
 Here are six key tips to get ready to file your 2019 tax return:

 1 – Do a W-4 Checkup